librecores/riscv-sodor/README.md

 fpga - TCL scripts to build bitstream for PYNQ-Z1

-freechipsproject - Source files compiled, packaged and used as a library in the rest of the project
+rocket-chip - Source files compiled, packaged and used as a library in the rest of the project

 project - Scala configuration files fed to Scala Build Tool(sbt)